 Meeting Minutes

-Minutes will be produced and published for all Working Group meetings and conference calls achieving quorum.
+Minutes will be produced and published for all WGM sessions and conference calls achieving quorum.

 The presiding co-chair of the meeting is responsible for ensuring that minutes are taken and posted.

 Where quorum is not achieved, the production of minutes is at the discretion of the presiding co-chair.